ibm-cloud-docs/containers/cs_cluster_plan_network.md

 **Private service endpoint only**</br>
 * Communication between worker nodes and master is established over the private network through the private service endpoint.
 * To access the master through the private service endpoint, authorized cluster users must either be in your VPC network or connected through a [VPC VPN connection](/docs/containers?topic=containers-vpc-vpnaas).

+You can secure access to your private service endpoint by creating a subnet allowlist.
+Only authorized requests to your cluster master that originate from subnets in the allowlist are permitted through the cluster's private service endpoint.
+For more information, see [Creating an allowlist for the private service endpoint](/docs/containers?topic=containers-access_cluster#private-se-allowlist).
+{: tip}

 </br>